bcgov/forestry-digital-services/collections/_pages/strategy.md

 ## Forestry Digital Services

-The Forestry Digital Services (FDS) program (formerly know as the Forestry Suite of Applications) includes 40+ software applications that are integral to forestry in B.C.
+The Forestry Digital Services (FDS) program (formerly known as the Forestry Suite of Applications) includes 40+ software applications that are integral to forestry in B.C.

 A review found the applications to be out-of-date and difficult to use.
 In 2021, the Forestry Digital Services Program was announced.
 It’s a five-year capital investment in new digital products and services to support forestry.